vibbits/training-material/topics/git-introduction/tutorials/3_first_commit/tutorial.md

 ## 3.1 Staging
-Let's add a new file to our folder.
-Download [this file](../../../../assets/files/git-introduction/plot2.R) and copy paste it in our project folder.
+Let's add a new file to our folder on our computer locally.
+Download [this file](../../../../assets/files/git-introduction/plot2.R) and add it in the folder where also the `plot1.R` file is located.
 It contains some R code for plotting a new figure.

 The first thing we'll have to do now is to stage the file into the staging area.
 Remember that this is an intermediate area before committing the file to the repository.
 In a next section we will learn why this staging area can be useful.